Connecting with Your Customers

 1. Know who your potential customers are.

 What does your audience have in common?
 Well, for one, aside from the obvious differentiators like demographics, they all have problems that require solutions.
-So, the more you know about these problems, the better equipped you will be to address these issues.
+Discover what users want - the more you know about these problems, the better equipped you will be to address these issues.
 For instance, imagine your audience mainly consists of college students, who are growing weary of carrying too many books around.
 Not only do you have a median age range, but you also know their problem and how to address it based on the solution you provide.
 But, what if you dug a little deeper and discovered the size of the books; the average distance they’re walking between classes; and the flaws of current products on the market—each new piece of information gives you a deeper understanding of not only the audience, but how best to approach them.

 On the flipside, it’s important to remember that non-customers should never factor into your thinking.
 If someone isn’t going to purchase your product or sign up for your mailing list, his or her concerns and issues should never be included.
 Otherwise, they may skew your findings in the wrong direction and cause your overall creation to be off base.